-A health service manager is responsible for the strategic, financial and day-to-day running of hospital, general practitioner (GP) or community health services.
+As a health service manager you'll be responsible for the strategic, financial and day-to-day running of hospital, general practitioner (GP) or community health services.

-There is a huge range of managerial roles within health services, including those in:
+There's a large range of managerial roles within health services, including those in:

 - operational management.

 Working in either an NHS setting or the private healthcare sector, you'll manage the cost, delivery and quality of healthcare services.
 You'll work with both clinical and non-clinical staff, as well as other partner organisations, while considering the demands of political policy and local circumstances.

 Depending on the department and the specific nature of the role, you'll need to:

 - oversee the day-to-day management of a healthcare organisation, a specific unit or a service area